ryan-mahoney/Framework/docs/apidata/index.rst

 Data API
 ========

-The philosophy of FMF is that the front-end developer should not need to write queries.
+The philosophy of Opine-PHP is that the front-end developer should not need to write queries.
 All of the queries should be pre-written or generated and be accessible via an HTTP API.

-FMF utilized a software services named Collection to automatically provide a rich API in JSON format.
+Opine-PHP utilized a software services named Collection to automatically provide a rich API in JSON format.

 A Collection File
 +++++++++++++++++

-A complete list of available collections can be obtained `here <https://github.com/virtuecenter/collection/tree/master/available>`_.
+A complete list of available collections can be obtained `here <https://github.com/Opine-Org/Collection/tree/master/available>`_.

 To add a new collection to your project, simply copy the file to your own project's **/collections** folder.